albertfgu/diffwave-sashimi/README.md

 - Incorporation of the standalone [S4 module]() to create the SaShiMi DiffWave model (as well as the original DiffWave model which uses a WaveNet backbone)
 - Checkpoints for the main SaShiMi DiffWave models described in the paper

+If I had more time, these are some things I would add next:
+- Move from the original JSON based configuration system to [Hydra](https://hydra.cc)
+- Generate spectrograms on the fly based on the config instead of requiring a [separate step](#vocoding)
+- Incorporate latest SaShiMi standalone file; currently this reimplements the architecture using something close to V2 of the S4 standalone
+PRs are very welcome!

 ## Usage

 A basic experiment can be run with by passing in a config in the form of a JSON file.